How to Make $80,000 Per Month on the Apple App Store

 Fixing the App Store: What You Can Do

-Well first, if you’re a reading this as a developer who also happens to have a less-than-average sense of morality, congratulations!
+Well first, if you’re reading this as a developer who also happens to have a less-than-average sense of morality, congratulations!
 You’ve just learned a (relatively) easy way to make tens of thousands of dollars on Apple’s App Store — at least until they change something.
 Otherwise, here’s a few suggestions:

 - Teach your less tech-savvy friends and relatives how to check and disable subscriptions.
 If they’re affected, have them get refunds.